Stieneee/mumble-discord-bridge/README.md

 Delays in connecting to Mumble (such as from external authentication plugins) may result in extra error messages on initial connection.

+There is an issue seen with Mumble-Server (murmur) 1.3.0 in which the bridge will loose the ability to send messages client after prolonged periods of connectivity.
+This issue has been appears to be resolved by murmur 1.3.4.

 ## License

 Distributed under the MIT License.
 See LICENSE for more information.